Thanks to digital technology, change has become exponential. Business leaders need new tools, new skills and most importantly new thinking.

-The exponential model of leadership looks quite different than the existing model.
+The exponential model of leadership looks quite different than what we're used to.
 It’s not about hierarchal command and control, but rather about creating the conditions under which network effects can arise within your organization.

 People say “fail fast” and “it’s ok to fail,” but some kinds of failure are unacceptable.
 To avoid high-stakes failures, you need to practice falling under less risky conditions.

-Professional skiers have a saying: “Find your edge,” mean find how far you can lean over without falling.
+Professional skiers have a saying: “Find your edge,” meaning find how far you can lean over without falling.
 And the only way to find your edge is to fall during practice.

 If you’re skiing so cautiously that you never fall, you’re not pushing yourself enough.
-But you need to fall without hurting yourself so you can get up and go back up the mountain.
+But you need to learn how to fall without hurting yourself so you can get up and go back up the mountain.

 For exponential leaders, the mantra is “Fall, don't fail.”
 You need to learn how to fall in a way that you can get back up.

-Nobody likes to fail.
+Nobody wants to fail.
 But learning how to fall well is an important part of transformational learning.